 Centrelink and Transperth both accept 12 credit points per semester as a “full-time” load for benefits and concession rates.

 It is at the discretion of Centrelink/Transperth and any other third party agencies to allow benefits on enrolments less than 12 points.

 If you are considering withdrawing from all your units or your course, you may be able to apply for approved leave.

 - before the census date, the unit will not appear on your transcript and will not affect your grade point average (GPA)

-- after the census date but before the end of week 12 of semester, or its equivalent for non-standard teaching periods, 'WD' will appear on your transcript but will not affect your GPA
+- after the census date but before the First date for withdrawal with fail recorded for your teaching periods, 'WD' will appear on your transcript but will not affect your GPA

-- after week 12 of semester, the withdrawal is recorded as a fail, 'N' will appear on your transcript and the withdrawal will impact your GPA.
+- after First date for withdrawal with fail recorded for your teaching periods, the withdrawal is recorded as a fail, 'N' will appear on your transcript and the withdrawal will impact your GPA.